A refresher, reminder and heads up

 Step 2: Supplements

 Yes, I sell supplements for dogs and I am proud of it, because I have seen the transformations.
 I give them to my dog Pax, and I take them too.
 To be clear, I take three out of the Fab4.
 Our canine specific probiotic, GutSense, is for dogs only.
-We are also coming out with an official human line very soon, because healthy people have healthier dogs.
+We have also launched a human line of supplements, because healthy people have healthier dogs.

 Read stories of dogs powered by Fab4 here.